 Fidelis Götz is a Partner at Daniel Gresch & Partner, an independent financial services consultancy, acting as a counsel for boards and management of foundations and family offices.
 Mr. Götz was Co-Head Private Banking at Bank Sarasin & Cie and Head Private Banking North Asia at Credit Suisse and brings 25 years of experience in investment banking, private banking and asset management as well as non-profit management in emerging markets.
-Mr. Götz is involved in several non-profit organisations and member of the Board of Directors of VP Bank (Schweiz) AG, Zurich, and PROPBase AG, Neuhausen am Rheinfall.
+Mr. Götz is involved in several non-profit organisations and Chairman of Real Unit Schweiz, Zug, and member of the Board of Directors of VP Bank (Schweiz) AG, Zurich, and PROPBase AG, Neuhausen am Rheinfall.
 Fidelis Götz holds a Master of Political Science from the University of St.Gallen (HSG) with a major in International Relations.